embl-cba/imagej-courses/imagej-practical.md

 - 32-bit floating point
 	- can have negative numbers, such as -1
 	- can have non-integer numbers, such as 1.5 or -3.2
-	- this format is recommended as soon as you do any kind of mathematical operations on your images
+	- this format is generally recommended as soon as you do any kind of mathematical operations on your images
 	- disadvantage: needs more memory and disk space

 Although ImageJ does not support it, your images could also have been acquired with cameras of different bit depth such as 12 or 14 bit.

+#### Practical activity: Conversion from 16-bit to 32-bit and the differences

 ### Background (offset)